AI-Assisted Hardware Design with Flux

 Component Research

-When selecting components, Copilot can:
+When selecting components, Flux can:

 - Find suitable parts based on your specifications